-Q: What can you do to respect others and help them be happy and confident?
+Q: What can you do to respect others and help others thrive?

 Example answers: Being kind and respecting that everyone is not the same.
 Respect should be at the heart of how we treat each other.
 By role-modelling respectful relationships, we can all help prevent bullying.